Joint Spatio-Textual Reasoning for Answering Tourism Questions: Spatio-Textual Reasoning Network

 \subsection{\bf Textual-Reasoning Sub-network:}

 We use the $\crq$ \cite{TourQue} model as our textual-reasoning sub-network.
 It consists of a Siamese-Encoder \cite{Siamese2} that uses question representations to attend over entity-review sentences and generate question-aware entity-embeddings.
 These entity embeddings are combined with question representations to generate an overall relevance score.
 For scalability, instead of using full review documents, the model uses a set of representative sentences from reviews after clustering them in USE-embedding space \cite{USE2018}.
+We follow \citeauthor{TourQue} and use k-means to cluster sentences in USE embedding space.
+We set $k$=10, and select 10 sentences per cluster, thus creating a $\le$ 100-sentence document to represent an entity.
 In order to build a model that is capable of joint spatio-textual reasoning, our model learns question-specific combination weights that combine textual and spatial-reasoning scores.